 Students with an Initial Certification

-TEACHers who have secured initial certification in undergraduate programs earn a Master of Arts in Leadership in Teaching (with concentration options in STEM, Special Education, Reading Specialist, Administration and Supervision, and Content Areas) or a Master of Arts in TESOL (Teaching English to Speakers of Other Languages).
+Operation TEACH participants who have secured initial certification in undergraduate programs earn a Master of Arts in Leadership in Teaching (with concentration options in STEM, Special Education, Exceptionalities, Reading Specialist, Administration and Supervision, and Content Areas) or a Master of Arts in TESOL (Teaching English to Speakers of Other Languages).

 Students without an Initial Certification